 Members of the University can obtain information on calls via a newsletter or by accessing funding databases.
 On the Internet at academics.de interested persons can gain an initial overview, ranging from post-doc positions to calls for applications for tenured professorships.
 There is also a database of research awards.
 The DFG also provides an overview of their funding offers.

 The University of Bremen, in cooperation with the European Liaison Office of the German Research Organisations (KoWi), invites to a full-day information event covering the present opportunities for research funding as well as positions in research on a national, European or international level.
 Various research and funding organizations will present their programs and institutions on 18 February 2014 in the auditorium building (Hörsaalgebäude) and will offer advice on successful applications.
 This full-day event targets students of higher semesters, graduate students, post-graduate students, post-docs and multipliers.
-The event includes a program section for graduate students/post-graduate students and one for post-docs.
+The event includes a program section for graduate students/post-graduate students (in German language) and one for post-docs (in English language).

 As one of Germany’s eleven Universities of Excellence, over the next five years the University of Bremen will be allocated funds for the Excellence Cluster in the marine sciences entitled "The Ocean in the Earth System - MARUM" and the "Bremen International Graduate School of Social Sciences" (BIGSSS), as well as the money to finance its Institutional Strategy.